RSHHH/Microecon.github.io/microecon/assignment2.md

  ### Regression Splines
 From my perspective, this advantages for films with special schedule might depend on the film quality.For extremely terrible or extremely great movies, the impact of sechdule tend to be smaller, but for films with modest comments, this influence tends to be more significant.
 Based on this hypothesis, I think it is necessary to do a spline regression.
 Using 40 and 70 points as two thresholds, I divided those data into three groups.
 The blue color lines are cubic spline regression lines and orange ones are natural cubic spline regression with linear function beyond boundary knots.
+And the   darker points and lines represent ordinary time groups.

 ```R
 library(zoo)